 International Honor Society in Education

-McDaniel College has programs in education approved by the Maryland State Department of Education in the following areas: Initial teaching certification areas of art, biology, chemistry, elementary education, English, French, German, mathematics, music, physical education, social studies, special education, and Teachers of English as a Second Language (TESOL); and Advanced education programs at the graduate level in counselor education, curriculum and instruction, deaf education, educational administration, elementary mathematics instructional leader, reading, school library media, special education and Teachers of English as a Second Language (TESOL).
+McDaniel College has programs in education approved by the Maryland State Department of Education in the following areas: Initial teaching certification areas of art, biology, chemistry, computer science. elementary education, English, French, German, mathematics, music, physical education, social studies, special education, and Teachers of English as a Second Language (TESOL); and Advanced education programs at the graduate level in counselor education, curriculum and instruction, deaf education, educational administration, elementary mathematics instructional leader, reading, school library media, special education, STEM, and Teachers of English as a Second Language (TESOL).